dasic002/GameOfKings/README.md

   - wrapping the visible text of the anchor with the label toggles the checkbox, but does not navigate to their section at the same time.
   - wrapping the anchor with the label, navigates but does toggle the checkbox.

-  Seems this requires some javascript to do this.
-Even the alternative of having the hamburger/bars icon replaced with a X icon when the menu is expanded seems to require javascript. -->
+  Seems this requires some JavaScript to do this.
+Even the alternative of having the hamburger/bars icon replaced with a X icon when the menu is expanded seems to require JavaScript. -->

 ## Deployment

 The site was deployed to GitHub pages following the steps outlined below:
-- Log in to GitHub and navigate to the Github Repository.
+- Log in to GitHub and navigate to the GitHub Repository.
 - On the Repository page, select the settings icon just above the Repository title.
 - In the sidebar to the left, select "Pages" under the "Code and automation" section.
 - Under **Source**, select the "Deploy from a branch" from the dropdown menu, then under **Root** select "Main branch" from that dropdown menu.